The Lions (peaks)

-The Lions (Squamish: "Ch'ich'iyúy Elxwíkn" Twin Sisters) are a pair of pointed peaks (West Lion – 1646 m; East Lion – 1606 m) along the North Shore Mountains in Metro Vancouver, British Columbia, Canada.
+The Lions is a pair of pointed peaks (West Lion – 1646 m; East Lion – 1606 m) along the North Shore Mountains in Metro Vancouver, British Columbia, Canada.
 They can be seen from much of the Greater Vancouver area, as far as Robert Burnaby Park in East Burnaby, south to parts of Surrey, and from the west on the Howe Sound Islands and the Sunshine Coast.
 Along with the Lions Gate Bridge named in their honour, these twin summits have become one of the most recognizable Vancouver landmarks.
 The city's BC Lions CFL football team is also named in their honour.
 Lions Gate Entertainment which was founded in Vancouver in July, 1997 is also named for the peaks.

 Geology

 The Lions are composed of hornblende diorite, the oldest plutonic rock on the West Coast of Canada.

 Hiking and rock climbing routes

 Hikers can climb up to the ridge between the East and West Lion peaks using either the Binkert Trail leading up from Lions Bay, or the Howe Sound Crest Trail.
 The Binkert Trail, named after Paul Binkert of the British Columbia Mountaineering Club, is one of the most popular in the Lower Mainland.
 Hiking to the ridge from Lions Bay takes approximately four hours and gains 1280 m in elevation.
 Most hikers stop there as both the East and West Lion peaks require rock climbing equipment and expertise.
 The East Lion is out-of-bounds for climbing as it is located in the Greater Vancouver watershed.